yostane/cours-java/tutorials/java-cli.md

 ### Gradle

-Gradle is project mamangement tool used by Android developers default by and also by Java developers as an alternative to maven.
+Gradle is project management tool used by Android developers by default and also by Java developers as an alternative to maven.
-Even though it seems to be mostly used by Kotlin or Java devs, gradle is language agnostic and supports managing projects writtent in other languages as well.
+Even though it seems to be mostly used by Kotlin or Java devs, gradle is language agnostic and supports other languages as well.

 In addition to project management, gradle provides a `gradle init` command which bootstraps a blank or a *hello world* project.
-Let's try this out and create a Java proect from scratch.
+Let's try this out and create a Java project from scratch.
 The following snippet show a terminal interaction with the introduced command.

 ```sh